What Is the Nursing Scope of Practice? An Overview

 Beyond the responsibilities defined by state boards of nursing, some facilities may implement more specific guidance on how tasks should be carried out in their units.
 For example, LPNs and RNs are trained to insert catheters, but some hospitals require additional certification before they can carry out this task.
 This is a common quality improvement initiative to help prevent catheter-associated urinary tract infections (CAUTI).

 Additionally, many organizations employ certified medical assistants (CMAs) to assist CNAs in completing basic care tasks like patient feeding and bathing.
-This can also affect the scope of practice for nurses working in these facilities as tasks and responsibilities are divided between assistive personnel and may be assigned based on skill level or license type.
+This can also affect the scope of nursing practice for clinicians working in these facilities as tasks and responsibilities are divided between assistive personnel and may be assigned based on skill level or license type.

 What Are Some Nursing Scope of Practice Examples?